Orange Knowledge Programme - Overview

-The programme was kicked off mid-2017 for a period of 5 years and involves 54 countries.
+The Orange Knowledge Programme was kicked off mid-2017 for a period of 5 years and involves 54 countries.

 Priority themes and instruments